ConceptPending/proveit/README.md

 This is a basic implementation of gmaxwell's suggestion of proving account balances documented here: https://iwilcox.me.uk/v/nofrac

+This will work for any CryptoCurrency that is based off the Bitcoin protocol.

 ### Basic Docs

 To install the project just use: